 - The Igor: He's even named Igor, and accompanies Sigmund Fred to the contest, but isn't planning to be a contestant himself.

-- The Maiden Name Debate: Monster of the Year has Michael McGraw, whose mother (Elsa Adams) changed her name to her husband's when she got married, changed back after they divorced, and said she'd stay with her maiden name for the rest of her life.
+- The Maiden Name Debate: Protagonist Michael McGraw reveals through narration that his mother (Elsa Adams) changed her name to her husband's when she got married, changed back after they divorced, and said she'd stay with her maiden name for the rest of her life.
 Michael, on the other hand, had his name changed to match his stepfather's.
 As he puts it, "This confuses outsiders, since they can't figure out who I really belong to, but it suits the three of us just fine."

-- Monster Mash: Monster of the Year includes a Frankenstein's monster, a vampire, a gill man, a wolfman, a mummy, two hunchbacks (Quasimodo and Igor), a Godzilla expy, and a Phantom of the Opera in a "Blink-And-You'll-Miss-It" cameo.
+- Monster Mash: The cast includes a Frankenstein's monster, a vampire, a gill man, a wolfman, a mummy, two hunchbacks (Quasimodo and Igor), a miniature Godzilla expy, and a Phantom of the Opera in a "Blink-And-You'll-Miss-It" cameo.

-- Moral Guardians: Myrna Smud, the antagonist of Monster of the Year.
+- Moral Guardians: Myrna Smud, who serves as the antagonist.

 - Pungeon Master: Kevver Smith makes puns all the time.
 His friend Michael McGraw has learned to tune him out when he does so.